| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 following basic operations are also provided:

-abs Z, arg Z
+abs Z, arg Zabsolute value and argument

-re Z, im Z
+re Z, im Zreal and imaginary part

-returns a pair with both the real and the imaginary part
+re_im Zreturns a pair with both the real and the imaginary part

-the complex exponential cis X = exp (i*X) = cos X + i*sin X
+cis Xthe complex exponential cis X = exp (i*X) = cos X + i*sin X

-convert polar coordinates to complex number, polar R X = R*cis X
+polar R Xconvert polar coordinates to complex number, polar R X = R*cis X

-are only defined on Real
+Note that cis and polar are only defined on Real

 arguments.
 The other operations (including the virtual constructor